 Since the publication of the smokers’ two-year journey in 1983, a plethora of studies appeared in research journals on this subject.
 A decade later, in 1992, Prochaska and his research colleagues reviewed those and expanded their original four-stage model into a five-stage one; they added “preparation” as a separate stage in-between contemplation and action stages.

 “Preparation” as a stage of change

-The authors seemed to have been convinced that people tried (rehearsed?) some minor behavioural activities before they embarked on real action; for example, reducing the number of cigarettes, delaying the first one (DiClemente et al., 1991 etc.
+The authors seemed to have been convinced that people tried (rehearsed?) some minor behavioral activities before they embarked on real action; for example, reducing the number of cigarettes, delaying the first one (DiClemente et al., 1991, etc.

 In contrast to the preparation stage, those in the action stage stayed abstinent and maintained the new state for a period of one to six months according to the authors.

 Some of those who are in this stage may march forward to the maintenance stage abstaining from smoking beyond six months; they may adopt some more actions – such as counterconditioning and stimulus control – to prevent relapse.
 Research shows that those who enter into this stage shuttle between this stage and other previous stages 3 – 4 times before stabilizing in the maintenance